Try Kart Racing without all the upfront expense!

 What can I bring?

 Do not bring pets (except service animals), loud radios, alcohol.
 Do bring coolers, food (fruits and vegetables are GREAT, avoid processed sugars!), LOTS of water (we bring some too!).
+If your willing to help, bring a pair of work gloves, some jobs are a little dirty.
 If you have younger kids, make sure you can handle keeping a close eye on them, or bring help.
-Safety is ALWAYS everyone’s job!
+Having something to keep the kiddo’s occupied is always helpful, funny enough toy cars (for boys and girls) seem to be popular… Safety is ALWAYS everyone’s job!

 Bathrooms are quite a ways away from the track area (2-3 blocks), also please park near the trailer without blocking people in, some folks need to be able to get their cars out to get to the bathroom.
 Please put trash into cans at trailer.
 We want to leave the facility cleaner then when we got there!